senaite/senaite.core/bika/lims/tests/doctests/WorkflowReferenceAnalysisBlankMultiVerify.rst

 ------------------------------------------------------

 The system allows to set multiple verifiers, both at Setup or Analysis Service level.
-If set, the analysis will transition to verified when the total number of verifications equals to the value set in multiple-verifiers.
+If set, the blank will transition to verified when the total number of verifications equals to the value set in multiple-verifiers.

 Enable self verification of results: